 - Sheath Included

-This is a great knife, follow the link below to Amazon to check out the price and to make your purchase!
+This is a great knife, follow the link above to Amazon to check out the price and to make your purchase!
 Do it quickly before the prices go up!

 The KA-BAR BK-22 ranked second because of its great features and its sleek style.